Is a career in real estate right for me?

 How do I earn a real estate license?

 In order to represent a customer in a real estate transaction, you must have an active real estate license.
-Future real estate agents need to take the following steps to become a licensed real estate agent:
+Future associates need to take the following steps to become a licensed real estate sales associate:

 - Complete a Florida state-approved real estate course